 Wahoo meat is delicate and white, considered very good in quality.
-This has made Wahoo one of the best-eating fish in the sea.
+This has made the Wahoo one of the best eating fish in the sea.

-Wahoo is characterized by its very long, the cognate body, blue-green on top and silver on the sides, with a short snout, a huge set of teeth and a very long continuous dorsal fin.
+Wahoo is characterized by its long, cognate body, blue-green on top and silver on the sides, with a short snout, a huge set of teeth, and a long continuous dorsal fin.
 24-30 also has distinctive blue bars, some of which are double Y-shaped, on their sides.
-There is eight to nine fin between the dorsal fin and the tail fin and 9 fins between the anal fin and the tail fin.
+There is eight to nine fin between the dorsal fin and the tail fin and nine fins between the anal fin and the tail fin.

-Typical Location: Coral reefs where the warm current is running near the coast in the open ocean around bait fish, records and current lines, and deep reefs and holes in the seabed.
+Typical Location: Coral reefs with the warm current running near the coast in the open ocean around bait fish, records and current lines, and deep reefs and holes in the seabed.

-Blue Marlin: back blue stripes of blue light, silvery white belly, electric blue fins and tail.
-Flat folding pectoral fins have two keels on the union of body and caudal fin, dorsal fin of lavender, a curved downward short lower jaw and a short round heavy peak; the beginning of the second dorsal starts forward the start of the second anal fin.
+Blue Marlin: back blue stripes of blue light, silvery-white belly, electric blue fins, and tail.
+Flat folding pectoral fins have two keels on the union of body and caudal fin, the dorsal fin of lavender, a curved downward short lower jaw, and a short round heavy peak; the beginning of the second dorsal starts to forward the start of the second anal fin.

 Black Marlin, the prize in sport fishing, Costa Rica

-– Striped marlin: is characterized by its long compressed body is dark blue above, below and has silver and blue series light vertical stripes on its sides.
+– Striped marlin: is characterized by its long compressed body, is dark blue above and below, and has silver and blue series of light vertical stripes on its sides.
 The upper jaw forms a long spear rounded with small teeth.
 The first dorsal fin striped marlin is dark blue, forming a triangular beak longer than the height of the body; this first dorsal fin ends near the origin of the second dorsal fin.

-Striped marlin, common goal of sport fishing, Costa Rica
+Striped marlin, the common goal of sport fishing Costa Rica

 Marlin, Sportsfishing, Costa Rica

 The blue marlin is the most common billfish caught in Costa Rica.
-These range in size up to five hundred pounds with occasional larger fish shipped.
-Costa Rica has yet to see a larger, although they have taken several fish over 900 pounds of fish and more than 1000 pounds have been hooked and lost. black marlins are also taken in the same waters.
-Several fish over 700 pounds have been recorded and reported that the much larger fish have been connected.
+These range in size up to five hundred pounds, with occasional larger fish shipped.
+Costa Rica has yet to see a larger, although they have taken several fish over 900 pounds of fish, and more than 1000 pounds have been hooked and lost.
+Black marlins are also taken in the same waters.
+Several fish over 700 pounds have been recorded, and it reported that the much larger fish have been connected.
 These average 150 to 200 pounds brilliant fighters.

-Fishing methods: trolling mullet or mackerel, trolling live skipjack and other small tuna or squid lures and plastic.
+Fishing methods include trolling mullet or mackerel, live skipjack, and other small tuna or squid lures and plastic.
 Marlin can be caught throughout the year, but better between April and August, with a peak in May.

-The most common fish sailfish in Costa Rica, sportfishing
+The most common fish sailfish in Costa Rica is sportfishing.

 Sailfish live in all oceans of the world.
 All species of sailfish are fast growing, reaching 1.2 to 1.5 meters in length in a single year, feeding on the surface or in midwater pelagic fish and small squid.
 Overall, sailfish do not grow more than 10 feet long and rarely weigh more than 200 pounds, although larger specimens have been seen off the coast of Costa Rica.